 BPM in healthcare encompasses a set of methods and technologies aimed at analyzing, optimizing, harmonizing and, eventually, automating the clinical workflow through the holistic re-engineering of its sub-components, namely healthcare processes.

-Let's find out the potential impact of this discipline on the healthcare industry.
+Let's find out the potential impact of business process management consulting and solutions on the healthcare industry.

 Healthcare has never been one of the fastest sectors to embrace technological innovations, rather relying on manual procedures to fulfill clinical and administrative duties.
 Such an archaic and conservative approach, as you can imagine, could not age particularly well in the face of the increasing legislative regulation that has swept the sector and the consequent increase in paperwork.
 Not to mention the peaks in patient turnout due to the last health crisis.